bcgov/GDX-Analytics/examples/CFMS_python_poc/README.md

 $ sudo pip install snowplow-tracker
 ```

-*Note:* this package is not required to use analytics when calling the [GDX-Analytics OpenShift Snowplow Gateway Service](https://github.com/bcgov/GDX-Analytics-OpenShift-Snowplow-Gateway-Service) tracker such as through [call_analytics.py](./call_analytics.py), which requires only [http.client](https://docs.python.org/3/library/http.client.html), [time](https://docs.python.org/3/library/time.html), and [json](https://docs.python.org/3/library/json.html) from the Python Standard Library.
+*Note:* this package is not required to use analytics when calling the [GDX-Analytics OpenShift Snowplow Gateway Service](https://github.com/bcgov/GDX-Analytics-OpenShift-Snowplow-Gateway-Service) tracker such as through [call_analytics_openshift_gateway.py](./call_analytics_openshift_gateway.py).
+The only dependencies are: [http.client](https://docs.python.org/3/library/http.client.html), [time](https://docs.python.org/3/library/time.html), and [json](https://docs.python.org/3/library/json.html) from the Python Standard Library.

 ## To Run